RSPCA Shop Next Gen Education

 They will need:

-• To rest/sleep without being disturbed - rats are nocturnal, so are most active at night and during dawn and dusk.
-Keep feeding times, cage cleaning and interactions to dawn and dusk wherever possible, and match your activity with that of your rats - don't house them in areas that have lots of activity during the day.
+• To rest/sleep without being disturbed - rats are nocturnal, so are most active at night, dawn and dusk.
+Keep feeding times, cage cleaning and interactions to these times wherever possible, and match your activity with that of your rats – don't house them in areas that have lots of activity during the day so they can rest undisturbed.

 • Opportunities to climb - give them ropes in their cage to help develop their sense of balance.
-Rats will chew ropes as well as climb them, so they should be made of natural fibres (such as cotton).
+Rats will chew ropes as well as climb them, so they should be made of natural fibres (such as cotton) and replaced when necessary.

-• Opportunities to run, forage, explore and play - rats are active and like playing, especially when they're young.
+• Opportunities to run, forage, explore and play - rats are active, highly intelligent and like playing, especially when they're young.
+To keep them engaged, be creative with their enrichment and rotate toys regularly.

 • Opportunities to explore - once they're well-handled and relaxed, consider letting your rats explore outside their cage, in a room where they can't hurt themselves or escape (make sure you keep an eye on them!).